Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Modeling Heterogeneous Effects of High-dimensional Treatments

 \subsection{Additional Considerations}

-Since fitting the proposed model is computationally expensive, we use an information criterion approach based on BIC, rather than cross validation, to select the value of the regularization parameter $\lambda$ \citep{khal:chen:07,khalili2010mixture,chamroukhi2019regularized}.
-Appendix~\ref{sec:app_derivations_df} presents our degrees-of-freedom estimation and explains how we tune $\lambda$ using Bayesian model-based optimization.
-Appendix~\ref{sec:app_derivations_improve} discusses additional details of our EM algorithm including initialization and techniques to accelerate convergence.
+Since fitting the proposed model is computationally expensive, we use the Bayesian Information Criteria (BIC), rather than cross validation, to select the value of the regularization parameter $\lambda$ \citep{khal:chen:07,khalili2010mixture,chamroukhi2019regularized}.
+Section~G.4 of the Supplementary Material presents our degrees-of-freedom estimator and explains how we tune $\lambda$ using Bayesian model-based optimization.
+Section~G.5 discusses additional details of our EM algorithm including initialization and techniques to accelerate convergence.

-We extend the above model and estimation algorithm to accommodate common features of conjoint analysis: (1) repeated observations for each individual respondent (Appendix~\ref{sec:app_extensions_repeat}), (2) a forced choice conjoint design (Appendix~\ref{sec:app_extensions_forced}), and (3) standardization weights for factors with different numbers of levels $L_j$ (Appendix~\ref{sec:app_extensions_standardization}).
+We extend the above model and estimation algorithm to accommodate common features of conjoint analysis: (1) repeated observations for each individual respondent (Section~H.1 of the Supplementary Material), (2) a forced choice conjoint design (Section~H.2), and (3) standardization weights for factors with different numbers of levels $L_j$ (Section~H.3).
 Lastly, our experience suggests that the proposed penalty function, which consists of overlapping groups, often finds highly sparse solutions.
-Appendix~\ref{sec:app_log} details the integration of the latent overlapping group formulation of \cite{yan2017hierarchical} into our framework to address this issue.
+Section~H.4 details the integration of the latent overlapping group formulation of \cite{yan2017hierarchical} into our framework to address this issue.

 Once the model parameters are estimated, we can compute quantities of interest such as the AMCEs, defined in Equation~\eqref{eq:AMCE}.
-We do this separately for each cluster, such that $\delta_{jk} (l, l^\prime)$ is the AMCE for factor $j$, changing from level $l^{\prime}$ to $l$ in cluster $k$.
+We do this separately for each group, such that $\delta_{jk} (l, l^\prime)$ is the AMCE for factor $j$, changing from level $l^{\prime}$ to $l$ in group $k$.
 Our estimator is the average of the estimated difference in predicted responses when changing from level $l^{\prime}$ to $l$ of factor $j$, where the average is taken over the empirical distribution of the assignment on the other factors.
-This estimation is described in more detail in Appendix~\ref{append:amce_acie_der}: Appendix~\ref{append:amce_fac} discusses factorial designs (with or without randomization restrictions) whereas Appendix~\ref{append:amce_conjoint} discusses forced-choice conjoint designs (with or without randomization restrictions).
+This estimation is described in more detail in Section~I of the Supplementary Material under various settings.
 We can use the empirical distribution here because treatment is randomly assigned.